The Historic Yellowstone Trail

 Tumwater Falls

-On the west side of the Cascades, near Olympia, lies Tumwater Falls, located at the mouth of the Deschutes River where it flows into Puget Sound.
-The name "Tumwater," derived from Chinook Jargon, means "waterfall," and the site has been a gathering place for the Coastal Salish People for millennia.
+On the west side of the Cascades, near Olympia, lies Tumwater Falls, located near the mouth of the Deschutes River where it flows into Puget Sound.
+The name "Tumwater," derived from Chinook Jargon, means "waterfall," and the site has been the home for the Steh-chass people and also a gathering place for other Salish People for millennia.

 In 1845, American settler Michael T. Simmons established a settlement at the falls, which he initially called New Market.
 Later renamed Tumwater, this settlement became the first permanent American community in Washington State.
-The falls played a crucial role in the town’s development by powering early mills and other industries, including a sawmill and gristmill.
+The falls played a crucial role in the town’s development by powering the early mills, including a sawmill and gristmill.
 The area around Tumwater Falls is now preserved as Tumwater Falls Park, where visitors can walk scenic trails that follow the river and the cascading water.

 A Land of Waterfalls